1. General Principles

 I am asked what I want as the outcomes from the safeguarding process and these directly inform what happens.”

 • Prevention: Prevention and early support are key to effective safeguarding.
-The principle of prevention recognises the importance of taking action before harm occurs and seeks to put mechanisms in place so they don’t reoccur.
+The principle of prevention recognises the importance of taking action before harm occurs and seeks to put mechanisms in place so they don’t recur.

 I receive clear and simple information about what abuse is, how to recognise the signs and what I can do to seek help.”